5004-SEA-Fa24-Geeng/payroll-gen-chenhbb8/DesignDocument.md

 1. Test that the `Employee` class properly returns `name` from `getName()`
 2. Test that the `Employee` class properly returns `id` from `getId()`
 3. continue to add your brainstorm here (you don't need to super formal - this is a brainstorm) - yes, you can change the bullets above to something that fits your design.
+   Test that the HourlyEmployee class properly returns name using getName().

+    * Test that the `HourlyEmployee` class properly returns `name` using `getName()`
+    * Test that the `HourlyEmployee` class properly returns `id` using `getID()`
+    * Test that the `SalaryEmployee` class correctly calculates payroll using `runPayroll()` with valid hours.
+    * Test that the `HourlyEmployee` calculates overtime pay correctly when hours exceed 40.
+    * Test that the `runPayroll()` method correctly skips payroll for negative hours
+    * Test that the `PayStub` class returns the correct net pay, taxes, YTD earnings, and YTD taxes paid.
+    * Test that the `Builder` class accurately converts CSV data into `IEmployee` objects.
+    * Test that the `Builder` class accurately converts CSV data into `ITimeCard` objects
+    * Test that `FileUtil.readFileToList()` correctly reads file content and skips the header line.
+    * Test that `FileUtil.writeFile()` successfully writes data to a file and handles backups appropriately.
+    * Test that `PayrollGenerator` correctly matches employees to time cards and generates pay stubs.
+    * Test edge cases like zero hours worked, maximum integer limits, and invalid CSV formatting.

 ## (FINAL DESIGN): Class Diagram